 Most expats in Moscow live in the city centre, within the circular metro line.
 Expats should keep in mind that the closer one gets to the Moscow city centre, the more expensive rentals generally become.

 For those who prefer an area with more fresh air, new apartment buildings, gated communities and villas are springing up in the suburbs beyond Moscow’s outer beltway.
-The extra space and accessible greenery come at an additional cost.
-The commute into the city centre can be as much as 90 minutes each way.
+The extra space and accessible greenery come at an additional cost, and the commute into the city centre can be as much as 90 minutes each way.

 Renting accommodation in Moscow

-Securing accommodation in Moscow is often off the book and many landlords demand monthly rental payments in cash to avoid paying taxes.
+Securing accommodation in Moscow is often not done to the book and many landlords demand monthly rental payments in cash to avoid paying taxes.
 Those lucky enough to secure an accommodation allowance through their company may not be able to pay cash.
-Although in this case, they may find that landlords charge more.
+Although, in this case, they may find that landlords charge more.

-It would be wise for expats to seek help from a real estate agent for arranging a lease in Moscow.
-Leases are often written in both Russian and English.
-Leases in Moscow range from one to three years, whilst rent is normally paid on a monthly basis.
+It would be wise for expats to seek help from an estate agent to arrange a lease in Moscow.
+Leases are often written in both Russian and English and range from one to three years.
+Rent is normally paid on a monthly basis.
 Dependent upon agreement between the landlord and tenant, rent can be paid in roubles, US dollars or euros.

 For the most part, water and gas should be included in the rental cost.
 Electricity, internet, television and telecommunications are for the tenant's account.
 Be sure to address this topic during lease negotiations.
-Utilities are very cheap and state-run.
+Utilities tend to be cheap and are state-run.

-If expats live in a normal Russian apartment and not in one of the very luxurious Western-style apartments they will have limited control.
+If expats live in a normal Russian apartment and not in one of the luxurious Western-style apartments they will have limited control over their heating.
 Heating will come on and be switched off when the central heating centre decides it is cold/warm enough.
 There is nothing one can do about it.